AdoryVo/lists/dailies.md

 - 	- (♾️) Edit the link https://cluesbysam.com/help/YYYY-MM-DD with the date you want to play, earliest is 2025-04-25.
 - [Daily chess puzzle](https://www.chess.com/daily-chess-puzzle) by Chess.com - Find the best moves in a daily chess position
 	- (♾️) Playable up to a week in the past (unlimited with subscription)
+- [Daily Gogen](https://www.dailygogen.com) (⭐) - Solve logic puzzles by placing letters from a pool onto a grid to form the daily list of words from adjacent letters.
 - [Murdle](https://murdle.com) - Solve mystery logic puzzles

 ## 🏠 Real Estate